chipsalliance/Caliptra/doc/Caliptra.md

 Enhancements and advanced use cases and applications are outside the scope of this specification and may be developed in the form of a roadmap for the Silicon RoT and community engagement.

 Caliptra defines a design standard for a Silicon internal RoT baseline.
 This standard satisfies a Root of Trust for Measurement (RTM) role.
 The open-source implementation of Caliptra drives transparency into the RTM and measurement mechanism that anchor hardware attestation.
-The Caliptra Silicon RoT must boot the SoC, measure the mutable code that it loads, and measure and control mutation of non-volatile configuration bits in the SoC.
-The Caliptra Silicon RoT reports these measurements with signed attestations rooted in unique per-asset cryptographic entropy.
-As such, the Caliptra Silicon RoT serves as a Root of Trust for Identity (RTI) for the SoC.
+Caliptra must boot the SoC, measure the mutable code that it loads, and measure and control mutation of non-volatile configuration bits in the SoC.
+Caliptra reports these measurements with signed attestations rooted in unique per-asset cryptographic entropy.
+As such, Caliptra serves as a Root of Trust for Identity (RTI) for the SoC.

 To satisfy these Silicon RoT goals, no other capabilities are part of this specification.
 This scope decouples platform integrity capabilities that can be enforced and evolve independently through other platform devices or services – such as update, protection, and recovery.